bonitasoft/bonita-doc/md/sap-jco-3.md

 Contents of `sapjco-ntamd64-3.0.3.zip`

 * `Readme.txt`: contains instructions
-* `sapjco3.jar`: must be installed in the `/endorsed` directory of your Bonita BPM Studio installation
+* `sapjco3.jar`: must be installed in the `/endorsed` directory of your Bonita Studio installation
 * `sapjcorfc.dll`: must be installed in the Windows32 folder
 * `javadoc`: contains the .html help pages for installation
 * `examples`: contains some examples